ngraveio/Research/papers/nbcr-2023-003-crypto-sign.md

 The UR types for signing embed common tags, described in the following list:

-- Universal Unique IDentifier, noted as UUID, are CBOR binary strings tagged with #6.37, per the IANA [[CBOR Tag]](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml).
+- Universal Unique Identifier, noted as UUID, are CBOR binary strings tagged with #6.37, per the IANA [[CBOR Tag]](https://www.iana.org/assignments/cbor-tags/cbor-tags.xhtml).
 - `crypto-keypath` UR type specifies the key derivation path of the signer account.
 This structure is embedded with the tag #6.304 as defined in [[BCR-2020-007]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-007-hdkey.md).

 ### Bitcoin UR type